-- 2804.1 To answer a Notice of Infraction or a Notice of Violation (both "Notice"), a Respondent should file the Respondent's copy of the Notice at OAH.
-The Respondent shall indicate on the Notice whether the Respondent's answer is Admit, Admit with Explanation, or Deny. - 2804.2 If a Respondent does not file the Respondent's copy of the Notice, a written answer will be sufficient if it contains both the number of the Notice and a statement whether the Respondent's answer is Admit, Deny, or Admit with Explanation. - 2804.3 A Respondent is not required to send a copy of the answer to the Government.
-OAH will send the Government a copy of every answer of Deny or Admit with Explanation. - 2804.4 A Respondent whose answer is Admit shall pay the fine specified on the Notice when filing the answer. - 2804.5 If a Respondent's answer is Deny, OAH ordinarily will schedule a hearing and will notify the Respondent and Government, in writing, of the hearing date and time.
-The hearing order will contain additional information about procedures for the hearing. - 2804.6 If a Respondent's answer is Deny, after notice and opportunity to respond, an Administrative Law Judge may decide a case based on the papers submitted, without an in-person hearing, if a hearing is unnecessary. - At least five (5) calendar days before any hearing date, the Respondent shall file at OAH copies of all exhibits that the Respondent intends to ask the Administrative Law Judge to consider at the hearing.
+- 2804.1 To answer a Notice of Infraction or a Notice of Violation (both "Notice"), a Respondent should file the Respondent's copy of the Notice at OAH, or in DCTC cases filed in the DMV automatic ticket database, the Respondent shall answer according to the instructions on the back of the Notice of Infraction.
+The Respondent shall indicate on the Notice whether the Respondent's answer is Admit, Admit with Explanation, or Deny. - 2804.2 If a Respondent does not file the Respondent's copy of the Notice, a written answer will be sufficient if it contains both the number of the Notice and a statement whether the Respondent's answer is Admit, Deny, or Admit with Explanation. - A Respondent is not required to send a copy of the answer to the Government.
+OAH will send the Government a copy of every answer of Deny or Admit with Explanation.
+In DCTC cases filed in the DMV automatic ticket database, the Government has access to answers of Deny or Admit with Explanation in that database. - 2804.4 A Respondent whose answer is Admit shall pay the fine specified on the Notice when filing the answer. - If a Respondent's answer is Deny, OAH ordinarily will schedule a hearing and will notify the Respondent and Government, in writing, of the hearing date and time.
+The hearing order will contain additional information about procedures for the hearing.
+In DCTC cases filed in the DMV automatic ticket database, OAH will notify DCTC in writing of the hearing date and time selected by Respondent or by calendaring the hearing in the DMV database.
+In DCTC cases filed in the DMV database, if Respondent did not select the date and time of the hearing, OAH shall notify the Respondent in writing of the date and time of the hearing. - 2804.6 If a Respondent's answer is Deny, after notice and opportunity to respond, an Administrative Law Judge may decide a case based on the papers submitted, without an in-person hearing, if a hearing is unnecessary. - At least five calendar days before any hearing date, the Respondent shall file at OAH copies of all exhibits that the Respondent intends to ask the Administrative Law Judge to consider at the hearing.
 At the same time, the Respondent shall send copies of those exhibits to the Government.
-An Administrative Law Judge may allow a Respondent to use exhibits at a hearing that the Respondent did not file or provide to the Government before the hearing if there is no prejudice to the Government. - 2804.8 If a Respondent's answer is Admit with Explanation, a Respondent shall submit a written explanation stating why the Respondent believes the Administrative Law Judge should reduce or suspend the fine or any penalty.
+In DCTC cases filed in the DMV automatic ticket database, the Respondent may file copies of all such exhibits in the DMV database without sending copies to DCTC.
+An Administrative Law Judge may allow a Respondent to use exhibits at a hearing that the Respondent did not file or provide to the Government before the hearing if there is no prejudice to the Government. - 2804.8 If a Respondent's answer is Admit with Explanation, a Respondent shall submit a written explanation stating why the Respondent believes the Administrative Law

+Judge should reduce or suspend the fine or any penalty.
 The Respondent also shall submit any papers, photographs, or other materials supporting the Respondent's explanation.
+In DCTC cases filed in the DMV automatic ticket database, Respondent may file any materials supporting the answer of Admit with Explanation through the DMV database.